jpuopolo67/proctor/README.md

     * I couldn't think of a compelling use case for this, so left it out for now
 * Enhancing the group management functionality to remove people from groups, grant certain levels of access to groups, etc.
-* Replacing the simple CSV-style gradebook with an Excel spreadsheet and adding grading formulas automatically
+* Replacing the simple CSV-style grade book with an Excel spreadsheet and adding grading formulas automatically
 * Adding an upload feature to Blackboard and LConnect